 3) intense passion, moving fast Anyone who pours on passion and affection might just be love-bombing you and dazzling you with attention and affection so they can get something from you.
 True passion can be intense.. but it’s never pushy.
 The right person loves and respects (and HAS!) boundaries.
 They allow you time to truly get to know them, and for passion to develop.
 An undesirable or dangerous date has no boundaries and doesn’t want you to have any either so they might “I love you!” and “you’re my soul-mate” really fast.

-4) fast sex or sexual preoccupation Everyone has different rules about their sexuality, but one safety rule that is generally true is to be careful in being physically involved with someone until you really know them – even if you want a casual relationship (it’s impossible to really know someone on the first dates) Going home with someone you just met, or worse, allowing them into your home, – is a very bad idea.
+4) fast sex or sexual preoccupation Everyone has different rules about their sexuality, but one safety rule that is generally true is to avoid being physically involved with someone until you really know them – even if you want a casual relationship (it’s impossible to really know someone on the first dates) Going home with someone you just met, or worse, allowing them into your home, – is a very bad idea.
 Someone who is hyper-focused on sex can be a red flag.

 5) complaining Be alert if your date complains about ex partners, the waiter, the day, his job and his life – this attitude and perception may trump any positive personal traits and will eventually extend to you

-6) anger Almost all damaged people show signs and flashes of anger early on in a relationship.
+6) anger Almost all damaged people show signs and flashes of inappropriate anger early on in a relationship.
 Pay close attention if your date shows anger or rage.
 Don’t dismiss it if you see “niceness” too.

 7) domineering energy People who want to control you can be very confident and sexy, but they also usually show signs early on that something is amiss.
 Dominating a conversation, constant talking or bragging, constant texting, constant assurances of power and constant affection are all signs of control and domination.
 Be careful!
 A powerful, confident, take-charge partner with mastery is never domineering in a negative way.

 8) signs of deep problems Pay attention to the world around your date.
 Does their world include good friends, colleagues and family members?
 Do they engage their world?
 Do they love people and are they liked?
 Signs of deep trouble are those who are disconnected from the world.
 Do they seem to disappear a lot?
 Posts like “dude, where are you?”
 “You, OK?”
 “Haven’t heard from you in awhile” on social media can be warning signals.
 Do they have relationships?
 Do they have relationships with their parents and family?
 If they have lots of friends who seem to be strangers or flirty posts by FB friends and not “real life” friends, this is also a warning sign.
 Chemical dependency, firearms, and an attraction to violence or cruelty are all signs to pay careful attention to – run, don’t walk!
+Needless to say, if they don’t allow you to know their world at all or refuse to give access to who they are in the world – this is a huge red flag of danger.

 How to attract someone who is stable, passionate, sexy, positive, partner seeking, and connected to the world?
 Be that person too!
 We attract mostly who and what we are.
 The best attracting force is simply to always try to be your real true self and always maintain and hold your boundaries.
 Boundaries are so important in fact, that I wrote another article JUST about boundaries.
 (Boundaries are not about keeping people OUT, they’re about letting positive influences IN.)